Profile

 Teaching & Speaking Experience

-- Physics Basic Lab Course (JLU Gießen)
+- Lab Teaching Assistant: Experimental Physics Lab I-III (JLU Gießen)

 Publications